Why testing for mycotoxins is crucial following last summer's drought and heat wave

 Levels of aflatoxin, a carcinogenic, naturally occurring mold regulated by the Federal Drug Administration (FDA), were so elevated the FDA approved eight states to blend aflatoxin-infected corn into animal feed at well-above normally accepted levels.
-(See key, right, of states with confirmed aflatoxin outbreaks in November, and those approved to blend the corn for feed.).
+(See map above for a key of states with confirmed aflatoxin outbreaks in November, and those approved to blend the corn for feed.).

 As Leah Wilkinson, director of ingredients and state legislative affairs for the American Feed Industry Association (AFIA), explains, states that demonstrated they had a severe aflatoxin problem were allowed to issue a cooperative agreement with firms that blended aflatoxin into feed.
-Grain dealers had to file a compliance agreement with their state department of agriculture and the land stewardship before doing any blending.
+Grain dealers were ordered to file the compliance agreement with their state department of agriculture and the land stewardship before doing any blending.

 Provisions in the compliance agreement included: